jonahglover/aws.lambda.update-function-code/README.md

 # Problem statement

-copies a updates a lambda function to an s3 package
+updates a lambda function with a package from s3

 # Format